International Human Resource Management

 1. Non-compete

-Employees agreeing to not work with a competitor for a specific time after the employment period.
+Employees agree not to work with a competitor for a specific time after the employment period.

 Set out an expected performance from the employee.
 Ensure that they treat this as their main/primary job and that their side hustles will not interfere with their performance.
 HR experts draft this after seeking the right legal advice.